 Finn Collinson is a recorder player and folk musician from East Anglia.
-Aged just 20, Finn is already gaining a reputation as one of the foremost exponents of the recorder on the English folk scene.
+Barely in his twenties, Finn is already gaining a reputation as one of the foremost exponents of the recorder on the English folk scene.

 “Your solo set is just developing so beautifully – a lovely mix of music with your own unique twist.
 Very special.”